MedicWatchAn independent record

 Mukhtar Hussain

 Mukhtar Hussain, doctor (General Medical Council 5179929).
-Most recent decision: Struck off the register (the regulator’s term: erasure) on 3 December 2025 by the Medical Practitioners Tribunal Service.
+Most recent decision: Erasure (struck off the register) on 3 December 2025 by the Medical Practitioners Tribunal Service.

 Current status

-Most recent outcome: Struck off the register (the regulator’s term: erasure), decided 3 December 2025 by the Medical Practitioners Tribunal Service.
+Most recent outcome: Erasure (struck off the register), decided 3 December 2025 by the Medical Practitioners Tribunal Service.

 What does “struck off the register” mean?